Alexander Murray (geologist)

-Alexander Murray, (2 June 1810-18 December 1884) was a Scottish geologist.
+Alexander Murray, (2 June 1810-18 December 1884) was a British geologist.
 He is best known for his career with the Geological Survey of Canada and the Geological Survey of Newfoundland.
-He is credited as the discoverer of the first known pre-Cambrian (Ediacaran) fossil, later named Aspidella.
+He is credited as the discoverer of the first known Precambrian (Ediacaran) fossil, later named Aspidella.

 Biography

 Early life

-Alexander Murray was born at Dollerie House, Crieff, Perthshire, Scotland, on 2 June 1810.
+Alexander Murray was born at Dollerie House, Crieff, Perthshire, on 2 June 1810.
 He was educated at the Royal Navy Academy and joined the Royal Navy in 1824.
 During his career in the navy, Murray was wounded at the Battle of Navarino and received a medal for his actions.
 He became a lieutenant in 1833 and retired from service in 1835.
-Following his retirement, he immigrated to Woodstock, Upper Canada.
+Following his retirement, he emigrated to Woodstock, Upper Canada.

 During the Rebellions of 1837–1838, Murray volunteered for service and served in Lieutenant Andrew Drew's naval brigade, which destroyed the US steamer Caroline.

-After spending a period farming, Murray and his family returned to England in 1841, and he applied unsuccessfully for re-appointment to the Royal Navy.
+After a period as a farmer, Murray and his family returned to England in 1841, and he applied unsuccessfully for re-appointment to the Royal Navy.
 During his time in England, Murray studied geology and received an appointment in 1842–1843 to the Geological Survey of Great Britain.